Every Term You’ve Ever Googled: The Big, Badass Skincare Glossary

 Comes from the leaves of Melaleuca alternifolia, tea tree oil is commonly added to acne treatments to calm redness and reduce swelling and inflammation.
 It’s a potent essential oil that helps control excess oil, soothe redness, fight bacteria, and prevent blemishes from forming.
 It’s also helpful in healing acne scars.
 Plus, its cooling effect and natural refreshing scent create a calming aroma every time it is used.
-Find it in our Nix It Complexion Solution and Back-Up Plan Acne-Control Body Mist.
+Find it in our Back-Up Plan Acne-Control Body Mist.

 Titanium dioxide is a mineral ingredient used in physical sunscreens that shields the skin from UVA and UVB rays.
 Since this ingredient reflects the UVA and UVB rays away (basically the ray bounce off it instead of being absorbed into your skin), it is known to be gentle and even safe to use even around the eyes, great for those with sensitive skin.

 Tranexamic acid is a topical ingredient that helps fade discoloration caused by acne scarring, melasma, or UV damage.
 And while it is effective on its own in evening out skin tone, pairing it with ingredients like vitamin C will provide you with brighter, more radiant skin.
 Be sure to patch test first if your skin is on the sensitive side.
 Apply it using our Out of Sight Dark Spot Gel.

 Triclosan is added to many products such as anti-acne cleansers to reduce and prevent bacterial and fungal contamination.
 Although it may be effective as acne treatments, high exposure to Triclosan can decrease the levels of some thyroid hormones.
 More bad news?
 Triclosan can also contribute to environment toxicity.